macder/wfv-validation/README.md

 You get a simple declarative API that helps you work with forms and input in an elegant way.

-WFV uses [Valitron](https://github.com/vlucas/valitron), a lightweight library that has ZERO dependencies, to validate input constraints.
+WFV uses [Valitron](https://github.com/vlucas/valitron), a lightweight library without dependencies, to validate input constraints.

 For testing, see [WFV Unit Testing](https://github.com/macder/wp-form-validation/tree/master/tests)